initialed85/djangolang/README.md

     -   Structs for your tables
     -   Generated SQL helpers
     -   Generated CRUD endpoints that use the SQL helpers

-The SQL helpers aren't really an ORM per se, but I guess they're in that direction.

-## Stretch Goals

--   Publish events somewhere using Postgres logical replication
+    -   Tooling for HTTP and WebSocket server for CRUD endpoints / change event stream
 -   Intelligent cache layer
-    -   Use Postgres logical replication to set / reset cache items
+    -   Use change event stream to set / reset cache items
     -   Provides an interface over the cached data using the generated Go structs
--   OpenAPI spec generation
+-   OpenAPI spec generation (or some kind of IR)
 -   Client generation
+    -   Generated TypeScript interface types / clients for the CRUD endpoints
+    -   Generated WebSocket client for change event stream
+    -   Maybe generated Go HTTP CRUD client because you love microservices and don't want to connect to your database twice or something

+The SQL helpers aren't really an ORM per se, but I guess they're in that direction.

 ## Non Goals